-Your daily guide, since 2011, strictly focusing on the independent & underground music / art / film scenes and communities in Greater Boston and New England at large, and the often marginalized cultures that comprise and support them.
+Your daily guide, since 2011, strictly focusing on underrepresented, independent & underground music / art / film scenes and communities in Greater Boston and New England at large, and the often marginalized cultures that comprise and support them.
 We foster a community of writers and citizen journalists who uncover vital elements of our city routinely ignored by mainstream media, and allow up-and-coming writers a platform for their work.

-Get in touch if you’d like to help us better cover & uncover the emerging, experimental, and marginalized cultures happening all around you!!!!!!! [email protected]
+Get in touch if you’d like to help us better cover & uncover the emerging, experimental, and marginalized cultures happening all around you: [email protected].com

-Driven by 150-200 unpaid volunteers, BRAIN ARTS is a 501(c)(3) local volunteer-run music and arts nonprofit organization that aims to foster the independent music, art, and film community in the greater Boston area through meetings, events, publications, and spaces.
+Driven by numerous unpaid volunteers, Boston Hassle Org is a collectively run music and arts organization that aims to foster the independent music, art, and film community in the greater Boston area through the creation of events, publications, and spaces.

-In addition to The Boston Hassle website, BRAIN ARTS Organization also hosts Boston Hassle Shows (and festivals) and a bi-monthly market Black Market Flea, as well as producing a monthly newspaper: The Boston Compass, and operating the art gallery and performance space known as Dorchester Art Project.
-We serve as a platform for emerging & boundary pushing local artists of all kinds.
-Exclusively volunteer run, Boston Hassle is committed to lifting local independent & underground arts and music to the perceptual forefront!
+In addition to The Boston Hassle website, we also host Boston Hassle Shows (and festivals) and a bi-monthly market Boston Hassle Flea.
+We have a short term goal of opening our own physical community space/venue, please get in touch if you are interested in helping with this effort.
+We serve as a platform for emerging, underrepresented & boundary pushing local artists of all kinds.
+Volunteer run, Boston Hassle is committed to lifting local independent & underground arts and music to the perceptual forefront!

 Our commitment to an inclusive grassroots community means that we must actively work to amplify the voices of and make our spaces comfortable and accessible for individuals marginalized by the mainstream culture.
 We actively oppose all forms of discrimination and oppression and continuously work to keep our spaces free of them by holding those in our spaces accountable for their behavior.
 Recognizing the constant change in social politics and culture, it is our goal to continuously educate ourselves, our audience, and the artists we work with to help create and maintain these safer spaces.